notional-labs/placid/README.md

 [2mb blocks](https://forum.cosmos.network/t/increase-maxblocksize-from-200k-to-2mb), not smaller, and be mindful of contract upload sizes for your chain, which may require larger blocks.
 Don’t set block size to more than 5mb.

 * This finding is validated by testing on the cosmos hub replicated security testnet performed by Notional, CryptoCrew, and Hypha.
-* Chains using x/wasm should not reduce block size below 3.1MB

 ### Validators should peer directly with one another